Aesthetic Plastic Surgeons

 Sometimes an incision is required underneath the chin to allow tightening of the muscles at the front of the neck or removal of prominent fat pads.
 Sometimes liposuction is used and sometimes volume augmentation is required.

 Immediately after facelift surgery patients are nursed upright, overnight to minimise swelling.
 Drains may be placed under the skin around the ear to reduce the chance of collections of blood, (haematomas), but there will be some bruising.
+Only simple analgesia is usually required.

 Most patients are able to go home on the first post-operative day after a shower and hair wash.
 Stitches in front of the ear are removed after 5 days and any sutures and clips behind the ear are removed 5-7 days later.
 Swelling usually lasts about 5-6 days and bruising takes around 14 days to resolve.